TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/CoaAndCoaInt/Index.rst

 call it "COA" instead of COBJ\_ARRAY.

 You can also create this object as a COA\_INT in which case it works exactly like the USER\_INT object does: It's rendered non-cached!
-The COA\_INT provides a way to utilize this feature not only with USER cObjects but with any cObject.
+That way COA\_INT allows you not only to render USER\_INT objects non-cached, but to render *every* cObject non-cached.

 .. ### BEGIN~OF~TABLE ###